masaki-takeda/dld/README.md

 ## 8. Grid search

-To perform grid search, prepare and run the script for grid search referring to `main_grid_search_example.py`.
+To perform Grid search, prepare and run the script for Grid search referring to `main_grid_search_example.py`.

 Specify an executable file, a save directory name, grid search options, and fixed options as follows.